-Polsloe Priory, also known as St Katherine's Priory, was a Benedictine nunnery, founded around about 1159 and dissolved in 1539.
+Polsloe Priory, also known as St Katherine's Priory, was a Benedictine nunnery, founded around about 1159 and dissolved on 19 February 1539.
 It was one of only three priories in Devon to be founded by nuns.
 The original priory consisted of four main buildings around a quadrangle or cloister – a licence had been obtained for a burial ground when it was founded.
 The Priory was dedicated to St Katherine of Alexandria.
 The priory relied on rent from land in Polsloe, Cokesputt near Payhembury, Tudhays in Colyton and others, one of which was in Somerset, with an estimated income in 1635 of £164 8s 11¼d.

 The first buildings were of timber, but were quickly replaced by more substantial structures.
 The surviving building, which is thought to date from 1310 to 1330, is the main part of the west range.
 It was originally built in local breccia and then rebuilt in the early 14th Century in the local sandstone.
 The ground floor was used as a storeroom with a parlour, while the upper floor was accommodation with a garderobe.
 The building has a 13th-century fireplace and has two stone corbels, of the same age, one of a man's head, and the other a woman's, both with carved head-dresses.

 Bishop Grandisson's Register records the election of a new prioress, Juliana de Bruton on 1347 by twenty-one nuns, or rather twenty as two were found to have died.
 The Priory was never attached to a abbey, and hence, even with various estates paying tithes, the nuns were always pleading poverty.
 To supplement their income, they would accept peskendinares or paying guests.
 In 1397 they accepted Sir Henry Champernoun as a paying guest.